Elsewhere on this site:

 NOTE: Changes have been made in this site to improve navigation.
 If you have visited previously, please click the Refresh button to implement the changes.

-True Stories from Around the World, with Discussion Questions and Internet Sources
+True Stories for Advanced Students of English, with Discussion Questions and Internet Sources

 By Patricia F. Neyman, 2009

 There is a list of questions after each story, and some extra-credit questions in Appendix 1.
-These are intended to stimulate readers to express their thoughts on various subjects related to the reading.
-Some questions are intentionally somewhat controversial.
-Hopefully students of diverse cultures and places will find them relevant.
+These are intended to stimulate readers of diverse cultures and nations to express their thoughts on various subjects related to the reading.
+There are some videos included among the references which could provide listening practice.

 Some of the questions also ask a student to do online research, which of course will provide excellent practice in using both scanning and intensive reading skills.
-Getting students to make use of the Internet is critical.
-It offers the possibility of solving problems faster than before, due to the fact that we can share the results of what we have done, no matter where we are.
-Whether successful or unsuccessful, this can help others in far-off places to benefit from our experiences and vice-versa.
+Motivating students to make use of the Internet is critical.
+It offers the possibility of solving problems faster, and sharing the results of what we have done, whether successful or unsuccessful, with people in far-off places.

 I originally planned to restrict the vocabulary to the General Service List of the 2000 most frequent words occurring in English texts intended for the general public.
 (West, 1953; Nation, 1990) These make up 87% of the average written text.
-However, this turned out to be impossible, so the text is somewhat academic in nature.
-I did, however, exclude extremely complex sentences and verb forms, while still not artificially over-simplifying.
+However, this turned out to be impossible due to the subject matter.

 Check back for additions!!!
 This book is not quite finished.